contactlab/contacthub-sdk-nodejs/README.md

 `like` is an object with the following properties:

+* `id` (required)

-* `id` (required): a unique identifier for this Like
+  A unique identifier for this Like.

 * `category`
 * `name`
 * `createdTime`

 ### updateLike

 Updates an existing `Like` object for an existing `Customer`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js
 ch.updateLike(customerId, like)
 ```

-The `like` object must contain an `id` matching an existing `Like` for the `Customer`.
-All the other properties of that `Like` will be replaced by the new ones provided to this method.
+The `like` object must contain an `id` that matches an existing `Like` for the `Customer`.
+All the other properties of that `Like` will be replaced by the new ones provided by this method.

 ### removeLike

 Removes an existing `Like` object from an existing `Customer`.

-Returns a `Promise` that resolves to a `Customer` object containing the updated version of the `Customer`.
+Returns a `Promise` that resolves to a `Customer` object, which contains the updated version of the `Customer`.

 ```js
 ch.removeLike(customerId, likeId)
 ```

 ## Custom queries

-ContactHub supports a complex query language for advanced searches in the `Customer` list.
-This is an example of a valid query
+Contacthub supports a complex query language for advanced searches in the `Customer` list.

+**Example:**

+The following is an example of a valid query:

 ```js
 ch.getCustomers({